CarlottaMnt/Hierarchical-Models/README.md

 # Stan-Hierarchical-Models
 Stan codes for hierarchical regression models written in R.
 Three hierarchical regression models with Normal, Poisson and Bernoulli likelihood distributions are implemented for estimating the regression intercept and slopes.

-The hierarchical structure allows to infer the regression parameters for several groups by partial pooling information among them.
+The hierarchical structure allows to infer the regression parameters for several groups at one time.
+Through the different model specifications the parameters are estimated with a complete pooling, no-pooling and finally a partial pooling of information across the groups.
+The partial pooling of information is especially achieved insering a hyper-prior distribution among all the regression paramenters.
-Weakly informative hyper-prior distributions are used for all the three models.
+Weakly informative hyper-prior distributions are used.

 The reference for the project are:
 1- https://mc-stan.org/users/documentation/.